-If the thought of a sunny day or a starlit sky appeals as the backdrop to your wedding day then Egypt may well appeal as a destination.
-With many hotels offering innovative and very different styles of wedding package, your special day could be in an Arabian tent or in an ancient arena.
+If the thought of a sunny day or a starlit sky appeals as the backdrop to your wedding day, Egypt may well appeal as a destination.
+With many hotels offering innovative and very different styles of wedding packages, your special day could be in an Arabian tent or an ancient arena.
 There are hotels in Red Sea resorts as well as beside the Nile.
 There is Cleopatra’s Alexandria and the ancient sites at Aswan.
-What about Cairo, or a desert ceremony?
+What about Cairo or a desert ceremony?
 Egypt is an exotic and adventurous backdrop to the perfect wedding celebration.

 |Weather & Climate||Culture & Etiquette|

 |Food & Drink||Money & Wedding Costs|